pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_mcmc.rst

      m.run(1000000) # one million generations

 Here nChains says to make 4 MCMC chains in parallel in an MCMCMC, where 1 chain is the cold chain, and 3 are heated chains.
-See the documentation for MrBayes for more explanation.

 As the MCMC runs, it saves trees to a tree file, saves likelihoods to another file, and saves model parameters to another file.
 These samples